Media Contact: ‭(727) 743-9579‬

 Diane Stein accepted a leadership role at the Florida chapter of the Citizens Commission on Human Rights (CCHR) in 2015.

-Since that time she has worked to help restore human rights to the field of mental health and especially in the area of short-term emergency commitment.
+Since that time, she has worked to help restore human rights to the field of mental health and especially in the area of short-term emergency commitment.

-An experienced speaker who received certification on the Baker Act, Florida's mental health law, through the Department of Children and Families Diane is sought after on topics ranging from involuntary psychiatric examination and mental health rights to the dangerous side effects of psychiatric medication.
+An experienced speaker who received certification on the Baker Act, Florida's mental health law, through the Department of Children and Families, Diane is sought after on topics ranging from involuntary psychiatric examination and mental health rights to the dangerous side effects of psychiatric medication.

 WFSU Public Media